eschnett/SimplexQuad.jl/README.md

 ## Results for a 2d triangle

-Integration points and weights for various numbers of points `N`:
+Integration points and weights for various numbers of points:

 ![N=1](figures/gauß-points-1.png)
 ![N=2](figures/gauß-points-2.png)